Our Supervisory Board

 David is currently Director of Supply Chain for Nestlé UK and Ireland, with accountability for procurement, logistics, demand and supply planning and customer service.
 He lives in Reigate, Surrey with his wife and two children and is based at the Nestlé UK head office in Gatwick.

-Andrew joined Tesco in 2005.
-He is responsible for defining the operating models for food, GM and clothing businesses across all Tesco markets.
-His accountabilities include numerous change programmes together with technology-based product development.
-In addition, he is accountable for commercial operations in the UK and shared services development in India, as well as building transformation capability in colleagues.
+Andrew joined Tesco in 1990.
+He responsible for leading the development of the Tesco operating model for the Food, General Merchandise and Clothing businesses across the Tesco Group.
+His accountabilities include numerous change programmes and the development of technology systems to support them.
+In addition, he is accountable for the commercial operations both in the UK and Shared Service centre in India and the ongoing development of change capacity in colleagues.

-His real-world experience working in stores, supply chain, distribution and commercial, combined with his passion for lean (a lean 6 sigma black belt) means Andrew has a rich legacy of major business change initiatives at Tesco spanning a 29-year career.
+His real-world experience working in stores, supply chain, distribution, commercial and technology, combined with his passion for lean (a lean 6 sigma black belt) means Andrew has rich legacy of major business change activities a Tesco spanning a 29-year career.

-Richard has 19 years of experience in Unilever, mainly based in the UK.
-He was originally part of the Unilever Foods business in the UK, but his roles have involved working with key customers in the UK, Australia and Europe.
+Richard has 23 years of experience in Unilever, mainly based in the UK.
+He was originally part of the Unilever foods business in the UK, but his roles have involved working with key customers in the UK, Australia and Europe.

-Richard is currently Customer Director responsible for Unilever’s business with Sainsbury’s and Waitrose in the UK.
+Richard is currently Customer Director responsible for Unilever’s business with Sainsbury’s, Waitrose & Coop alongside being the Foods Division Sales Director for the UK.

 Mark joined Ocado in 2001 as a Business Development Manager working on a variety of projects during the start-up phase of the business.
 During his time at Ocado Mark has held a variety of supply chain roles before becoming the Supply Chain and Planning Director.